 An Exceptional Upbringing

-When Sumbry was three, she asked one of her two older sisters to teach her some dance steps.
+When Dormeshia was three, one of her two older sisters tried to teach her a dance step.
 Her speed in learning astonished her sister, and her sister’s teacher, too.
 A year later, the family discovered Paul and Arlene Kennedy, dance instructors whose mother, Mildred, had performed as “The Brown Bomber” on the New England vaudeville circuit.
 Working at first in park recreation rooms of Carson, California, the Kennedy siblings were uncommon teachers, hooked up by artery to the neglected heart of the African-American tap tradition.
-Sumbry was the sort of student who could soak up such information.
+Dormeshia was the sort of student who could soak up such information.
 Arlene Kennedy noticed how serious the girl was, not as animated as her classmates.
 Kennedy also noticed how this kid never made a mistake.

 “When I saw Dormeshia up there, on stage,” Arlene Kennedy remembered,“she looked like somebody had just opened up the candy shop.
 It was as if she was saying, ‘What took you so long to get me up here?
 This is where I belong.’”